aaronta/aaronta.github.io/leadership-outreach/thw.md

 ## The Hacker Within -- Illinois Chapter (THW-IL)

-I am the founder of the Illinois chapter of THW and current president.
+I am the founder of the Illinois chapter of THW and first president.
+Currently, I am an advisor to the group to help it continue to thrive.

 For background on THW, here is the 'Why' section: